Vlad-Petruk/battleship/README.md

 In this project, I practiced writing complex game logic using factory functions and explored implementing Jest testing.

+## Live Demo
+You can view the live version of the project [here](https://battleship-vlad-petruks-projects.vercel.app/).

 ## Skills Practiced
 - JavaScript (ES6)